APSL/redux-i18n/README.md

 ## Pluralize

-For use plurals in your translations.
+To use plurals in your translations.

 ```javascript
 <div>{this.context.t(['una noche', '{n} noches', 'n'], {n: 1})}</div>
 ```

-Instead pass a string as first parameter, you can pass a list.
-The first parameter is a singular text, the second one, a plural text and finally the attribute name of params dictionary which is used for set quantity.
+Pass an array instead of a string as first parameter.
+The first element is a singular term, the second is the plural form and the last one is an object used to set the quantity.

-After extract translations to POT file and open it with Poedit you will see the follow:
+After extracting the translations to a POT file and opening it with Poedit you will see the following:

 ![Poedit screenshot](imgs/poedit2.jpg?raw=true "Poedit screenshot")

 ## Change language

-Use *setLanguage* action.
+Use the *setLanguage* action.

 ```javascript
 import {setLanguage} from "redux-i18n"